prashantkodali/NLP-toolkit-as-a-service/frontend/README.md

 ### How to add services to the page
-Pleaes refer this [document](/Adding_a_service_Readme.md) for adding new service to this page.
+Pleaes refer this [document](Adding_a_service_Readme.md) for adding new service to this page.

 ### Futher improvements:
 1. Dockerizing the application, so that user of the forntend do not have to go through the excercise of installing all dependencies.
 2. Changng SQLite to a more scalable database.
-3. A more thorogh automatic updation of individual HTMLs and service pages.
+3. Further improvements for thorogh automatic updation of individual HTMLs and service pages.
+4. improvements to Login: adding Google and GitHub login, captcha, forgot password and remember me functionality.

+### References:
+1. A github repo of flask boiler plate application was used and modified for our application.
+The HTML and CSS was used form here, but crucial details were added by the authors here.
+The original repo can be found [here](https://github.com/realpython/flask-boilerplate)